 Read Values/ Write Values

-1.Read a GA in the List View with/ without DPT performs a "read" command, without insert the - to be read - GA in the group monitor.
+- Reading a Group Address value in the List View with/without Datapoint Type performs a 'read' command, without inserting the - to be read - Group Address in the group monitor.

-2.Write a GA in the List View with DPT performs a "write" command, without insert the - to be read - GA in the group monitor.
+- Writing a Group Address value in the List View with/without Datapoint Type performs a 'write' command, without inserting the - to be read - Group Address in the group monitor.

-In all three cases the corresponding read/ write command is visible in the group monitor.
-Not inserting the GA in case 1/2 in the group monitor prevents the unintended change of previously explicitly chosen GA in the group monitor.
+In both cases the corresponding read/write command is visible in the group monitor.
+Not inserting the Group Address in the group monitor prevents the unintended change of previously explicitly chosen Group Address in the group monitor.

-For GAs, ETS offers the option of analyzing the current value of this group address not only using the monitor, but also directly at the GA in the GA structure itself.
-To do so, just display the Last Value column in the window with the visible GAs; the value of the GA received from the bus will then be displayed here.
+For Group Addresses, ETS offers the option of analyzing the current value of this Group Address not only using the monitor, but also directly at the Group Address in the Group Address structure itself.
+To do so, just display the Last Value column in the window with the visible Group Addresses; the value of the Group Address received from the bus will then be displayed here.

-•The field Last Value is blank as long as no value for this GA has been received.
+- The field Last Value is blank as long as no value for this Group Address has been received.